 Covered state agency fleets must consist of at least 50% of vehicles that are able to operate on alternative fuels and use these fuels at least 80% of the time the vehicles are driven.
 Covered state agencies may meet these requirements through the purchase of new vehicles or the conversion of existing vehicles.
 State agencies that purchase passenger vehicles or other ground transportation vehicles for general use must ensure that at least 25% of the vehicles purchased during any state fiscal biennium, other than exempted vehicles, meet or exceed federal Tier II, Bin 3 emissions standards.

 Alternative Fuel Vehicle (AFV) Registration Tracking Program

-The Texas Department of Transportation (TxDOT) collects data on the number of AFVs registered in the state.
-TxDOT must submit an annual report to the Texas Legislature detailing the results of each data collection year.
-For the purpose of this program, AFVs include plug-in electric vehicles, hybrid electric vehicles, and natural gas vehicles.
-(Reference Texas Statutes, Transportation Code, 502-004)
+The Texas Department of Motor Vehicles (Department) collects data on the number of AFVs registered in the state.
+The Department must submit an annual report to the Texas Legislature detailing the results of each data collection year.
+For the purpose of this program, AFVs include electric, natural gas, propane, hydrogen fuel cell, ethanol, methanol, and hybrid vehicles.

 Authorization of Governmental Alternative Fuel Fleet Grant Program